jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

    --force               The children deletion will be done only if they are stateful.
 This Flag force to drop table and recreate all (ddl, dml) [default: no-force]
 ```

 * [ ] Deploy dml - ddl: Given the table name, executes the dml and ddl to deploy a pipeline.
 If the compute pool id is present it will use it.
-If not it will get the existing pool_id from the table already deployed, if none is defined it will create a new pool and assign the pool_id.
+If not, it will get the existing pool_id from the table already deployed, if none is defined it will create a new pool and assign the pool_id.
 A deployment may impact children statement depending of the semantic of the current DDL and the children's one.

 * [ ] Support deploying only DML, or both DDL and DML (default)
 * [ ] Deploying a DDL, means dropping existing table if exists.